Herbert Sumsion: Gloucester and the Three Choirs Festival

 Sumsion maintained personal friendships with many of the well-known composers who frequented the festival, particularly Vaughan Williams, Finzi, and Howells.
 Social gatherings at the festival, in which Sumsion's wife Alice played a significant role, helped to cultivate these relationships.
 In 2007 Ursula Vaughan Williams still recalled that her husband had been 'great friends' with Herbert and Alice.
 Sumsion was considered part of Finzi's intimate circle and was a frequent guest at Finzi's home at Ashmansworth in Hampshire; the Sumsion and Finzi families (the Sumsions had three sons, the Finzis two) also went on holiday together.
-The Sumsion and Howells families were likewise close, evidenced by the fact that in 1935 the Sumsions hosted Howells and his wife for Christmas following the death of the Howells's son Michael; and according to one Howells biographer, it was Sumsion who first encouraged Howells to allow Hymnus Paradisi, written in Michael's memory, to be performed.
+The Sumsion and Howells families were likewise close, evidenced by the fact that in 1935 the Sumsions hosted Howells and his wife for Christmas following the death of the Howellses' son Michael; and according to one Howells biographer, it was Sumsion who first encouraged Howells to allow Hymnus Paradisi, written in Michael's memory, to be performed.

 Sumsion also led an active professional life outside the cathedral.
 He had begun composing as a young man and continued to accept commissions when he was well into his eighties.
 Possibly his last work was a set of hymns entitled 'Four Hymns', to words by Paul Wigmore, and published by Oecumuse in the autumn of 1995, only weeks after Sumsion's death.
 He composed many works for organ and choir, as well as chamber and orchestral pieces and a book of piano exercises.
 Sumsion also taught piano, organ, and composition privately, adjudicated at competitions, accompanied vocalists and played with chamber groups, and performed as an organ recitalist.
 His 1965 recording of Elgar's Organ Sonata, which he recorded in one 'take', is now regarded as the standard interpretation of that work.
 Concurrent with his post at the cathedral Sumsion served as director of music at Cheltenham Ladies' College (1935–1968) and directed the Gloucester Choral and Orchestral Societies.
 As a teacher and choir trainer he was said to be demanding yet kind and encouraging, displaying 'that rare gift that made people want to do well for him'.
-Sumsion was honored with a Lambeth Doctorate in 1947 and was appointed CBE in 1961.
+Sumsion was honoured with a Lambeth Doctorate in 1947 and was appointed CBE in 1961.

 After retiring from Gloucester cathedral in 1967, Sumsion remained in Gloucestershire and continued to teach and compose.
 He helped design the fabulous Hill, Norman & Beard Chapel Organ for Ellesmere College after a fire there had totally destroyed the Chapel in 1966.
 He died at Frampton-on-Severn in 1995 at age 96.